 Our laboratory is committed to comprehensive research on endogenous psychosis， neurosis， and epilepsy through biological, psychological and social approaches.
-In collaboration with external research facilities, we are also involved in social psychiatry. child and adolescent psychiatry.
+We are also involved in social psychiatry, child and adolescent psychiatry.
 Brain imaging studies are our most interested and well skilled lesion.
 Neuro-feedback approaches to treat psychiatric diseases, AI and computational psychiatry is our new frontiers.

 1)Studies in biological psychiatry

 (i)Molecular genetic studies to clarify the causes and conditions of neuropsychiatric diseases:

 Using animal models with psychotic symptom-causing agents, we are involved in a study to isolate new candidate gene clusters associated with the pathogenesis and pathophysiology of neuropsychiatric disorders from the viewpoint of developmental pharmacology.
 We are examining the effects of candidate gene clusters in patients with neuropsychiatric disorders.

 (ii)Studies in biochemical pharmacology to develop new therapeutic methods for neuropsychiatric disorders.